Buster-2002/wot-bans/readme.md

 `wot-bans/ranked_data/region/eventname_banned.json`

 **Formatted data**
-Created by taking the raw banned data and formatting it in a way that is easily readable and appealing to look at (using MarkDown)
+Created by taking the raw banned data and formatting it in a way that is easily readable and appealing to look at (using MarkDown).
+I also calculate which clans had 10 + of their members banned, and show those clans in a separate table

 `wot-bans/globalmap_data/region/eventname_formatted.md`
 `wot-bans/ranked_data/region/eventname_formatted.md`